-Hardwick Primary School will only administer prescribed medicine when it is required 4 or more times per day, at a specific time during school hours or when it would be detrimental to a pupil's health or school attendance not to do so.
+Medication will only be administered when it would be detrimental to a pupil's health or school attendance not to do so.

-Hardwick Primary School will not give any medication (prescribed, or non-prescribed) to a child under 16 without a parent's written consent except in exceptional circumstances under direction of a medical professional.
+The Academy will not give any medication (prescribed, to a child under 16 without a parent's written consent except in exceptional circumstances under direction of a medical professional.